-The present document aims at complementing the Roadmap on specific issues that may need special consideration for the environmental releases of LM mosquitoes.
+The present document aims at complementing the Roadmap on specific issues that may need special consideration for environmental releases of Living Modified Mosquitoes (LMMs).
 It focuses mainly on Paragraphs 8 (a) and (e) of Annex III.

-The present Guidance Document also provides additional information that may contribute to better understanding the issue and help regulators to conduct risk assessment in the particular case of . the environmental release of LM mosquitoes.
+The present Guidance Document also provides additional information that may contribute to better understanding of the issue, and help regulators to conduct risk assessment and risk management in their particular case of environmental release of LMMs.

-For each topic of this document, reference will be made to which step of Annex III it refers to.
+Each topic in this document contains reference to the appropriate step in Annex III.
 Suggestions for supporting bibliographies are also provided through links to web pages in the Biosafety Clearing House.

 This is intended to be a “living document” that will be shaped and improved with time as new experience becomes available and new developments in the field of applications of LMOs occur, as and when mandated by the Parties to the Protocol.
 A similar sentence should be added in the other guidance documents.

 Introduction

-LM mosquitoes are being developed to control the population of vectors in order to reduce transmission of vector borne human diseases, especially malaria and dengue.
-Control, including eradication, of such diseases is a widely recognized public health goal.
+LMMs are being developed to control the population of vectors in order to reduce transmission of vector-borne human diseases, especially malaria, dengue and chikungunya.
+Control, including eradication, of such diseases is a widely-recognized public health goal.

-Various strategies are being developed to control the population of vectors by either suppressing their population or reducing their vector competence.
-Futhermore, these strategies can be subcategorized according to the technology involved and the method of implementation.
-Some are sterile or self-limiting (unable to pass the modification on indefinitely through subsequent generations), and thus depend on continued releases of male mosquitoes.
-Others are self-sustaining (heritable modifications intended to spread through the target population) and would depend on small and infrequent releases.
+Various genetic control strategies are being developed to control the population of mosquito vectors by either suppressing their population or reducing their vector competence.
+These strategies can also be categorized according to the technology involved and the method of implementation.
+Some are intended to be sterile or self-limiting (i.e. unable to pass the modification on indefinitely through subsequent generations), and thus depend on continued releases of male mosquitoes.
+Others are self-sustaining or self-propagating (i.e. heritable modifications intended to spread through the target population) and would depend on small and infrequent releases.
 Thus, the strategy under consideration is an important factor in the risk assessment process.

 The biology and ecology of mosquitoes, and their importance to public health as vectors of human disease and morbidity, pose new considerations and challenges to the risk assessment and risk management of LMOs, which have traditionally dealt with LM crop plants mainly.

-These challenges arise, for example, from the lack of (i) a clear regulatory framework in many countries, (ii) guidance documents (with the exception of some public environmental impact assessments done for LM fruit fly and LM pink bollworm, which are both agricultural pests); and (iii) experience in regulatory agencies to address the deployment of recombinant DNA strategies to combat vector related diseases.
-The technical requirements for efficient environmental and health impact assessments need to be taken into consideration.
-While the various approaches to combat vector borne diseases using LM mosquitoes may have many issues in common, it is recognized that there may be different sets of challenges to address the specific strategies.
+As regulations and experience pertaining to LMMs vary across countries, this guidance document is intended to help Disease Endemic Countries (DECs) interested in evaluating and possibly deploying LMMs to combat mosquito-borne diseases.
+While various approaches to combat vector borne diseases using LMMs may have many issues in common, it is recognized that there may be different sets of challenges to address the specific strategies

 Scope

-This document focuses on the risk assessment and risk management of LM mosquitoes developed for use in vector control of human diseases such as malaria, dengue, chikungunya and yellow fever.
+This document focuses on the risk assessment and risk management of LMMs developed for use in vector control of human diseases such as malaria, dengue, chikungunya and yellow fever.
+There are related technologies, for example, mosquitoes infected by a naturally occurring mutant strain of Wolbachia (such as wMelPop) to reduce their vector competence, which are not covered by this document because such modifications are not considered paratransgenic.
+However, DECs interested in release of such mutant strains may still refer to this document on common features between these mutant strains and LMMs such as species-specificity and self-propagation, and their risk implications in the event of open releases into the environment.
+There are also other dimensions that should be taken into consideration in the decision for environmental releases of LMMs which are not governed by Annex III of the Protocol.
+They encompass among others: economic, health and social trade-offs associated with the technology application as well as ethical, social and cultural issues that are expected to influence the acceptance of these methods.

 POTENTIAL ADVERSE EFFECTS